espressif/esp-sr/README.md

 # esp_sr

 Espressif esp_sr provides basic algorithms for **Speech Recognition** applications.
-Now, this framework has two models:
+Now, this framework has three modules:

 * The wake word detection model [WakeNet](wake_word_engine/README.md)
 * The speech command recognition model [MultiNet](speech_command_recognition/README.md)
+* Acoustic algorithm: AEC(Acoustic Echo Cancellation), VAD(Voice Activity Detection), AGC(Automatic Gain Control), NS(Noise Suppression)

 These algorithms are provided in the form of a component, so they can be integrated into your projects with minimum efforts.